0429charlie/hello-ml/README.md

 Set up Dev Environment
 ---
 This project is created using Pycharm, an IDE by JetBrains.
-The following is a way to create dev environment in Pycharm but any setup with Python3 and Flask will work.<br>
+The following is a way to create dev environment in Pycharm but any setup with Python3, Flask, and Pytorch will work.<br>
 1. Download Anaconda.<br>
 2. Create environment that we need.
 This can be done with the Anacaonda UI.<br>
 3. Install the required package using Anaconda prompt.
 The following is an example of installing flask.<br>